ethz-msrl/MSRL_Publications/README.md

 This repository contains the files to advertise your publications on the website as a member of MSRL.

-TODO: LINK TO THE PUBLISHED SITE
+TODO: ADD LINK TO THE PUBLISHED SITE

 ## Prepare the entry